 - 2.1 Webcasts will only commence at the beginning of a meeting when the Chairman opens the meeting and will finish when the meeting is closed or when the meeting is in private session.
 The Chairman will allow sufficient time for the webcasting to stop once the decision to exclude the press and public has been made. - 2.2 Anything that is outside of the scope of the meeting will not be filmed.
-This includes reaction shots, walkouts etc. Where an operator is unsure on what to film or is in an unfamiliar situation, the operator should always select a camera shot of the Chair of the meeting. - 2.3 The following persons may authorise the pausing or editing of a webcast: The Chair of the meeting, in consultation with the lead officer present at the meeting; - 2.4 Editing should only be undertaken if there is a legal reason, for instance the name of a person in witness protection was divulged by a public speaker, confidential personal information is inadvertently disclosed or defamatory comments made.
+This includes reaction shots, walkouts etc. Where an operator is unsure on what to film or is in an unfamiliar situation, the operator should always select a camera shot of the Chair of the meeting. - 2.3 The following persons may authorise the pausing or editing of a webcast: The Chair of the meeting, in consultation with the lead officer present at the meeting. - 2.4 Editing should only be undertaken if there is a legal reason, for instance the name of a person in witness protection was divulged by a public speaker, confidential personal information is inadvertently disclosed or defamatory comments made.
 Editing may also be authorised in exceptional circumstance such as if an attendee is taken ill on screen.
-A log be maintained of edited webcasts. - 2.5 Should the webcast be halted for a technical reason the following procedure will be applied: - The operator will inform the Committee Officer as soon as practically possible - The operator will also inform the Press Office and the Head of Governance and Democratic Services so they can inform the political group leaders and provide them with an explanation of what went wrong, what is being done to recover any lost data and how we will mitigate issues in the future.
+A log be maintained of edited webcasts. - 2.5 Should the webcast be halted for a technical reason the following procedure will be applied: - The operator will inform the Committee Officer as soon as practically possible - The operator will also inform the Press Office and the Head of Democratic Services and Governance so they can inform Panel members and provide them with an explanation of what went wrong, what is being done to recover any lost data.